rawbytedev/hashcrack/readme.md

 * Atleast 800 mb ram free if you intend to use indirect mode

 1. Download the repository via github or git eg. `git clone https://github.com/Xnetwolf/hashwolf`
-2. install the required modules by running `python -m pip install -r requirements.txt` No need to install any requirements this project uses pre install modules
+2. No need to install any requirements this project uses pre install modules

 ## Features